wix-incubator/data-capsule/README.md

 ## FrameStorage

-This allows frame windows to send commands via `postMessage` while host window eventually invokes command on actual storage strategy.
+This allows frame windows to send commands via `messageChannel` while host window eventually invokes command on actual storage strategy.
 In host window, all you have to do is create a `FrameStorageListener` and `start` it and finally `stop` it if and when you are done.
 Note:
- 1. `FrameStorageListener` optionally gets a storage strategy as argument.
+ 1. `FrameStorageListener(storageStrategy?)` optionally gets a storage strategy as argument.
 By default, this is `new LocalStorageStrategy()`, but you can decide to override this default with any other strategy.

+ 2. `FrameStorageListener.start(verifier, interceptor?)` receives Two callbacks as arguements which invoked for each valid message host window gets.
+    1. verifier ```(source, origin, token) => <boolean\>```
- 2. `FrameStorageListener.start` receives mandatory callback as arguement.
-This callback is invoked for each valid message host window gets.
-The callback needs to return a boolean that will indicate whether this `source` (the window who sent the message), `origin` (its origin) and `token` (an optional token passed to `FrameStorageStrategy` below) can be trusted.
-If callback returns `false`, message is ignored.
+      * The callback needs to return a boolean that will indicate whether this `source` (the window who sent the message), `origin` ([read more](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#The_dispatched_event)), and `token` (an optional token passed to `FrameStorageStrategy` below) can be trusted.
+If callback returns `false`, message is not verified.
+    2. interceptor ```(dataObject) => modifiedDataObject``` // not yet implemented

 ```js
 import {FrameStorageListener} from 'data-capsule';